Travel Guide to Lamu Island in Kenya

-Dating back to the 14th Century, Lamu Town is one of the oldest and best preserved Swahili settlements in Africa and a UNESCO World Heritage Site.
-It has a beautiful 12km stretch of unspoilt beach and a relaxed vibe.
+Dating back to the 14th century, Lamu Town is one of the oldest and best-preserved Swahili settlements in Africa and a UNESCO World Heritage Site.
+Beyond it stretches 12 kilometres of unspoilt beach, adding to the feeling of space and calm.

 I fell in love with the island and I’m sure you will too, so here’s my travel guide to Lamu Island.